7 Ideal Ways to Improve Your Outbound Sales Strategy

 Start by defining your ICP (Ideal Customer Profile).
 Conduct some preliminary research to decide which organizations you want to sell to, and then put together a list of specific contacts at each business.
 Include the person’s first and last name, phone number, email address, business name, industry, and job title.

-The stronger your list, the higher your odds of success – so it's important to make sure that your information is accurate and up-to-date.
-You can try tools like LinkedIn Sales Navigator to verify the validity of your contact data.
+The stronger your list, the higher your odds of success – so it’s important to make sure that your information is accurate and up-to-date.
+You can try tools like LinkedIn Sales Navigator or other LinkedIn scraping tools to verify the validity of your contact data.

 3. When in Doubt, Refer Down